Updated post: 11/11/2019 | November 2019

-Your ‘must-sees’ in St Petersburg will, of course, depend on your interests and preferences.
-To me, these included The Hermitage, Church of the Savior on Spilled Blood and riding St Petersburg’s metro.
+Your ‘must-sees’ in St. Petersburg will, of course, depend on your interests and preferences.
+For me, these included The Hermitage, Church of the Savior on Spilled Blood and riding St. Petersburg’s metro.
 Outside of the city, the Catherine Palace and Peterhof Summer Estate were on my list.
-In including these places on their itinerary, the independent tour operator trumped what was on offer from the ship.
+In including all of these places on their itinerary, the independent tour operator trumped what was on offer from the ship.

 The Hermitage’s collection was started by Catherine the Great and grew over the generations into one of Europe’s most important art collections.
 All of the major European schools are represented here with a particularly fine Renaissance collection.

 Designed by the French architect Auguste de Montferrand and built between 1818 and 1858, St Isaac’s is St. Petersburg’s biggest cathedral.
 Highlights are its mosaics and monumental columns carved from lapis lazuli and malachite.

 Church of Our Saviour on the Spilled Blood

 Officially known as the Church of the Resurrection of the Christ, this is the site of the 1881 assassination of Emperor Alexander II.
 A canopy made from rhodonite and jasper marks his assassination spot.